What is the PSEO Program?

 - Saint Paul College Assessment

-Assessment results must meet course and program entrance requirements.
+Saint Paul College Assessment results must meet course and program entrance requirements.

-- High school sophomores may enroll in a career or technical education course at Saint Paul College if they have attained a passing score or met the 8th grade standard on the 8th grade Minnesota Comprehensive Assessment in reading and meet the other course prerequisites, including assessment test scores and program admissions requirements.
+- High school sophomores may enroll in one career or technical education course at Saint Paul College if they have attained a passing score or met the 8th grade standard on the 8th grade Minnesota Comprehensive Assessment in reading and meet the other course prerequisites, including assessment test scores and program admissions requirements.

 - If a sophomore receives a grade of C or better in the course, the student is allowed to take additional career or technical education courses in subsequent terms.